chdft/AbaSim/readme.md

 `AbaSim.ConsoleRunner programMemoryDump dataMemoryDump [Flags]`

 Where programMemoryDump is a binary file containing the initial program memory and dataMemoryDump is a binary file containing the initial data memory.
 Specify flag `C` for control flow monitoring - this may impact execution speed.
 Specify flag `P` to start with paused execution.
+Specify `F` to enable program flow analysis - this may impact execution speed, but enables endless loop detection.

 You can press ESC at any time to cancel the program execution.
 Press H for help.